tomeshnet/prototype-cjdns-pi/README.md

 ## Check status

-1. Give the Pi about 15 seconds to reboot and SSH back into it, then check the status with:
+1. Give the Pi about 15 seconds to reboot and SSH back into it.
+You should find the status of your mesh node automatically printed.
+You can also print this anytime by running `status`.

-    ```
-    $ ./prototype-cjdns-pi2/scripts/status
-    ```

-1. Verify that the **Mesh Interface** and **cjdns Service** are both active.
+1. Verify that **cjdns Service** is active, and **Mesh Interface** (if applicable).
 The **NODE** section should display a single IPv6 address, that's the identity of your Pi in the cjdns mesh.
 The **PEERS** section should indicate a list of IPv6 addresses that are active peers to your node.
 This list will be empty, until you have another nearby node with the same set up.

 ## Network benchmark

 You can benchmark the network throughput with more than one node.
 Let's name our two Pi's **Hillary** and **Friend**.

-1. SSH to Friend and run `./prototype-cjdns-pi2/scripts/status`, note its IPv6.
+1. SSH to Friend and run `status`, note its IPv6.

 1. Run `iperf3 -s` to start listening.
 Do not end the SSH session.

 1. In another Terminal session, SSH to Hillary and run `iperf3 -c FRIEND_IPV6`.
 You should start seeing Hillary sending encrypted packets to her Friend.
-On a Pi 2, we can expect about 14 Mbps throughput, and 40 Mbps on a Pi 3.
+On a Pi 2, we can expect about 14 Mbps throughput, and 40-60 Mbps on a Pi 3.

 ## Update & Uninstall